 The Political Festival of Europe is a yearly democracy festival that aims to gather citizens of Europe over the course of four days to discuss politics and embrace Europe’s rich history and cultural heritage.

 The Political Festival of Europe takes place in a town called Mariager – also known as the city of roses – an old, idyllic medieval town with crooked houses, cobblestoned streets and timber framed houses.
-With a modest population of just over 2,500 inhabitants, Mariager town will soon become the place where European democracy will come to life gathering hundreds of thousands of Europeans who want in on the future of Europe.
+With a modest population of just over 2,500 inhabitants, Mariager town will soon become the place where European democracy will come to life gathering tens of thousands of Europeans who want in on the future of Europe.

 Our mission is to be a place of:

 - Courage – where we dare discuss the future of Europe

 - “Peoplelization” – where we build communities as well as celebrate, showcase, and spread insights to local, regional, and national cultures

 - Inspiration – where we establish debates, dialogues, hearings, and citizen involvement

 - Accessibility – where we create an informal environment for citizens, politicians, and business leaders to meet